Enryun/Common_SwiftUI/README.md

 Each circle in the animation is individually timed to create a smooth, rhythmic effect that visually indicates an ongoing process.

 https://github.com/user-attachments/assets/ceefa337-ac2d-4001-ae81-c5ee111a033c

-Parameters:
-- `color`: The color of the circle strokes.
-The default is `.primary`.

 Visibility:
 - Manage the visibility using `.opacity()` modifier or `if-else` conditions based on your application's state.
 This helps integrate the indicator seamlessly into your UI or hide it when not needed.